International Student Information

 Northeast State is authorized under federal law to enroll nonimmigrant alien students on “F-1” student visas.
 An international student must apply to the college, meet the admission requirements for international students and make contact with the school Designated School Official (DSO) prior to the

 issuance of an I-20.
-The deadlines for admission are July 15 for Fall admission; November 15 for Spring admission; and March 15 for Summer admission.
+The deadlines for admission are July 15 for Fall term and November 15 for Spring term.
 All international students are required to pay out of state tuition and must be enrolled in a minimum of 12 credit hours.
 Three of

 those credit hours may be on-line course work.

 Once the student has been issued an I-20 and received their visa with the status of “F-1”, the student must meet with the DSO upon arrival.

 - Submission of a completed Application for Admission.